-In collaboration with private partners from the energy industry, the GABF launched a multi-million Euro funding commitment to invest in German energy startups that focus on Africa.
+In collaboration with private partners from the energy industry, the GABF launched a multi-million Euro funding commitment to investing in German energy startups that focus on Africa.

 The funding commitment, which pledges funds to German startups with exposure to African energy projects, will be the first such intra-regional initiative.
 “Our initial goal is to support the investment in German companies and to start with funding allocations by the end of this year”, said Sebastian Wagner, co-founder of the GABF.
 “Through our partners, we will immediately get involved in investing in solutions-driven German startups with pragmatic business models to solve Africa’s energy challenges through the provision of German technology and innovation”, he added.